Pakistan – it is a country of distinctive cuisine, steeped in spices that produce rich aromas, and unique flavors…

 Pakistan, even after 70 years is a country with wonders waiting to be discovered, explored and experienced.
 Be it a Pakistani or a foreigner, the desi culinary experience offered promises to tantalize the mind and body by awakening your taste buds.

 Hungry much?
 This was our list of some of the best restaurants in Islamabad.
 These places are considered some of the best places to eat in Islamabad.
-Give them a try and do let us know about your dining experience.
+Apart from these desi restaurants, if you want to explore the city there are some best places to visit in Islamabad that you should not miss Give them a try and do let us know about your dining experience.
 We would like to hear your food reviews.

 - Islamabad- The Touring Capital